 Finally, one of the biggest issues I had was how expensive maternity clothes are!
 When my regular pants suddenly didn’t fit anymore, I knew it was time to head out shopping to see what maternity clothes I could find.
 I was drawn to the cute maternity clothes that I found, but not to the price tags.
 I wasn’t thrilled about needing to spend that amount of money on clothes that I would be wearing for such a short time.
 Plus I knew everything would need to be stored or gotten rid of once they were no longer needed in a few months.
 I will say though that those black maternity leggings were by far the best part of my wardrobe.

 So there is my list of pregnancy highlights and lowlights.
 I’m sure many of you can identify with at least a few items on this list.
-Again, I would like to write a follow-up to this article with your highlights and lowlights, so please share them with me!
+Again, I would like to write a follow-up to this article with your highlights and lowlights, so please share them with me via our contact page!
 In the meantime, if you need a pair of black maternity leggings or other cute maternity clothes, we have you covered!
+If you'd like to sign up or see how our membership works, you can read through it here!